Cyber Risk Quantification (CRQ): 7 Essential Steps to Master Financial Risk

 CRQ (Cyber Risk Quantification): Tells what it could cost.

-The synergy between these three concepts is crucial for a modern security program.
-CTEM and EM provide the likelihood inputs for CRQ by identifying and prioritizing the critical, exploitable weaknesses.
-For example, if Exposure Management shows that 50 of your 100 exposed servers run outdated software (High Likelihood), CRQ can then assign a specific dollar value to the cost of those 50 vulnerabilities being exploited.
-CRQ thus translates the ‘to-do list’ of Exposure Management into a prioritized spending plan.
+These three work together in a way that makes each more useful.
+CTEM and EM feed the likelihood side of CRQ by identifying and prioritizing exploitable weaknesses that actually exist.
+If Exposure Management shows that 50 of your 100 exposed servers run outdated software (High Likelihood), CRQ can assign a specific dollar value to what it’d cost if those 50 vulnerabilities get exploited.
+CRQ turns the to-do list from Exposure Management into a prioritized spending plan.

 Cyber Risk Quantification Vendors